NATIONAL FAST FOOD DAY

 Following World War I, automobiles became popular and more affordable.
 At that time, restaurants introduced the drive-in.

 Much like today’s food trucks, Walter Anderson first began selling hamburgers out of an old streetcar body at a Wichita intersection.
-While the menu was limited, the hamburgers were a crowd-pleaser.
-When the popularity of his hamburgers grew, he partnered with E.W.
+Despite the limited menu, the hamburgers were a crowd-pleaser.
+When the popularity of his hamburgers grew, Anderson partnered with E.W.
 Ingram and opened the first White Castle in 1921 in Wichita, Kansas.
-The enterprising restauranteurs were the first in the fast-food business.
-They sold hamburgers for five cents each.
+These enterprising restauranteurs opened the first fast-food business, selling hamburgers for 5¢ each.

-The United States has the largest fast food industry in the world.
+The United States hosts the largest fast food industry in the world.
 American fast-food restaurants are located in over 100 countries.

 Fun fact: The first Happy Meal was served in June of 1979.